 BIO Web Conf.

-Volume 39, 2021International Scientific and Practical Conference “Modern Trends in Science, Innovative Technologies in Vineyards and Wine Making” (MTSITVW2021)
+Volume 53, 2022International Scientific-Practical Conference “Modern Trends of Science, Innovative Technologies in Viticulture and Winemaking” (MTSITVW2022)

 |Section||Genetic Resources, Genetics, Genomics, Bioengineering|

 |Published online||10 November 2022|